zSelimReborn/SpaceInvaders/README.md

 You can download a working build of the game [here](https://github.com/zSelimReborn/SpaceInvaders/releases/tag/v1.0).

-Since there is not cooked content I encourage you to change the configuration files to make the game more dynamic :)
+Since there is no cooked content I encourage you to change the configuration files to make the game more dynamic :)

 # Future improvements